-- 1. If weather conditions interrupt play on the first Saturday, the total number of overs is to be divided equally, with the team batting second allowed at least the same number of overs as the team batting first. - 2.
+- 1. If weather conditions interrupt play on the first Saturday, the total number of possible overs is to be divided equally, with the team batting second allowed at least the same number of overs as the team batting first. - 2.
 Play may continue until 6.45 on each day in order to complete the required overs if there has been time lost due to the weather.
+79 or 80 overs are to be added to those bowled on the first day (whichever gives an even total for the match).
+Each team is allowed half of this total for their innings, with the side batting first to continue its innings to the adjusted allowance - unless bowled out or declaring their innings closed earlier.
+This will result in a maximum of 80 overs on day 2, with normal start time. - 3.
+In the event that play ceases due to weather after 60 or more overs (A grade) or 40 or more overs (B grade) have been bowled on day 1, the team batting first will resume and complete their innings from the start of play on day 2.

-Overs lost to a maximum of 17 or 18 (whichever gives an even total for the match) are to be made up on the second day, requiring a 12.30 pm start.
-The drinks break(s) may be dispensed with on either day to maximise the playing time/overs bowled. - 3.
-If all of the first day of play is lost, the second day is to be played as an 80 over match, under Two Day rules, with no bowling restrictions.
-The team batting first may bat for a maximum of 40 overs. - 4.
+- 4. If all of the first day of play is lost, the second day is to be played as an 80 over match, under Two Day rules, with no bowling restrictions.
+The team batting first may bat for a maximum of 40 overs. - 5.
 If weather interrupts play on the second day before the team batting first has completed its innings, one over is deducted from each team's allocated overs for each full seven minutes of play lost.
-In finals matches, a minimum of 40 overs batting per side must be played to constitute a game. - 5.
-If weather interrupts play on the second day after the team batting first has completed its innings and prevents a first innings decision, a draw results. - 6.
-If weather causes play to stop, both captains must be in mutual agreement that conditions are unfit for play and will remain that way before terminating play for the day. - 7.
+In finals matches, a minimum of 40 overs batting per side must be played to constitute a game. - 6.
+If weather interrupts play on the second day after the team batting first has completed its innings and prevents a first innings decision, a draw results. - 7.
+If weather causes play to stop, both captains must be in mutual agreement that conditions are unfit for play and will remain that way before terminating play for the day. - 8.
 Match results are determined by runs scored.
-For the purpose of this rule, incomplete overs count as full overs. - 8.
+For the purpose of this rule, incomplete overs count as full overs. - 9.
 Where neutral umpires are appointed, they shall be the sole arbiters of this rule.